Frequently Asked Questions

 • We wish we could, but, unfortunately, it is not a cost we can support at this time.

 • A personal vehicle is not required for the program.
-ACSTL owns a fleet of work trucks and vans that teams travel in to and from projects and deployments.
+ACSTL owns a fleet of work trucks that teams travel in to and from projects and deployments.
 Usually, about half the Corps have personal vehicles.
 It makes it easier for errands and personal travel if you have a car, but it’s very much a personal choice.
 Most housing options are located within walking or biking distance to our headquarters.

 • No. ACSTL provides most of the personal protective equipment (PPE) needed, including a duffel bag, work pack, helmet, fire protective clothing (Nomex), AmeriCorps logo shirts and sweatshirt, etc. If needed, we also have tents, sleeping bags, sleeping pads, etc. Most of this equipment is borrowed for the term of service and Members need to return everything in good condition.
 The only major expense we ask of Members to cover is part of the cost of new fire boots (payment plans are available).
 You will need to provide your own work pants and hiking boots.
 We recommend waiting to buy anything until after arriving in St. Louis since we have extra equipment, clothing, and items at our headquarters that are donated by alumni.